 And they use different types of mindfulness-based practices.

-If you are interested in knowing more about how mindful eating can assist you, click here.
+If you are interested in knowing more about how mindful eating can assist you then join me in a free 15 minute call, click here.

 Mindfulness and weight loss research